bkinaan/purdue-cmfk-database-server/README.md

 ## What's Coming...

 - Automatically store little buddies in the database from a CSV file
-- Automatically pair mentors and little buddies on the database from CSV parsing.
+- Automatically pair mentors and little buddies on the database from CSV parsing
 - Allow CSV reuploads of mentors that already exist for easy automatic updates
 - Gives more automated control to exec/staff members
 - Much more...